-1.5 Notice Boards
+1.4 Notice Boards

 The 1st & 2nd year BA notice boards are located in the lockers area on the first floor.
 The 3rd year notice board is located in The Green Room.
-Students are asked to check this notice board daily for any notices and/or changes to the timetable.
-Failure to check the notice board is not a valid excuse for missing a class whose time or location has been changed.
+Students are asked to check this notice board daily for any relevant updates.
+Failure to check the notice board is not a valid excuse for missing important information.